 A multiple-time World champion in kickboxing and Muay Thai.
 For many, he will be most widely remembered for his exploits inside the K1 arena.
 A kickboxing promotion where the very best heavyweights in the world competed for the title of k1 champion.
 With a total of 3 K1 titles to his name and such memorable matches against fighters such as the late great Andy Hug.

-Fellow kickboxing legend Ernesto Hoost.
+Along with fellow kickboxing legend Ernesto Hoost.
 Geronimo Jerome Le Banner, Mike Bernardo, Mirko Cro Cop and so many more.
 It is a very sad day to see the final curtain coming down on the career of a true icon.
+With some of the greatest moments in the sport being made by the man himself.
+He will be truly missed amongst fans and peers alike.

 If you already haven’t, now is the time to get to know one of the greatest kickboxers to ever step inside the ring.
 His career may be over, but his fights and legacy will live on in infamy.
 Enjoy your retirement Peter Aerts, much love from a lifelong fan 🙂